terryrossi/TheFlix-Angular-client/README.md

 Client-side development hasn’t always been so prominent.
 In the past, pages would be generated on the server-side and sent to the browser, resulting in a poor user experience.
-Thanks to modern browsers and libraries such as React and Redux, the client-side of an app is today considered to be just as important as the server-side.
+Thanks to modern browsers and libraries such as Angular, the client-side of an app is today considered to be just as important as the server-side.
 Full-stack developers need to be well-versed in both server-side and client-side development.
 In the previous Achievement, I've built the server-side for a movie app called TheFlix.
 The API and database that I built meet the information needs of TheFlix users.
 Now, I am creating the interface they’ll use when making requests to—and receiving responses from—the server-side.
-The client-side of my TheFlix app will include several interface views (built using the React library) that will handle data through the (previously defined) REST API endpoints.
+The client-side of my TheFlix app will include several interface views (built using TypeScript, the Angular Framework and Material for html elements) that will handle data through the (previously defined) REST API endpoints.
 The code i write impacts both the users and fellow developers.
 As I work through this Achievement, I’ll need to consider, among other things, the readability and maintenance of my codebase, and the design and usability of the app.
-By the end of this Achievement, I’ll have a complete web app (client-side and server-side) built using full-stack JavaScript technologies, which I can then showcase in my portfolio.
-This project will demonstrate my mastery of full-stack JavaScript development.
-The complete tech stack I am mastering is known as the MERN (MongoDB, Express, React, and Node.js) stack.
+By the end of this Achievement, I’ll have a complete web app (client-side and server-side) built using full-stack TypeScript technologies, which I can then showcase in my portfolio.
+This project will demonstrate my mastery of full-stack JavaScript/TypeScript development.
+The complete tech stack I am mastering is known as the MEAN (MongoDB, Express, Angular, and Node.js) stack.

 ## The 5 Ws